 Duration: 12 months for daytime cohort/21 months for evening cohort

 Funding: Scholarships are available

-- A current resume with employment or other experience
+- Current resume: Include employment or other related experience

 - Letters of reference